top of page

 This extra time can make it a much less stressful experience as there is less need to rush to get everything done.

-Physical preparation can also help us to start thinking about how we emotionally prepare for what’s ahead.
-Emotional preparation is so important as it impacts our mindset, our approach, our energy and our stress/anxiety levels.
-However, it’s worth noting that we don’t always need to prepare a positive mindset - sometimes it might require a mindset which we set which is best for this purpose.
+Physical preparation helps us to think about how we emotionally prepare for what’s ahead.
+The emotional preparation is important since it impacts our mindset, approach, energy, and our stress or anxiety levels.
+We don’t always need to prepare a positive mindset.
+Sometimes it might require a mindset that we set which is best for this purpose.

 1. What emotional state will help me today?

-3. How will I be prepared/ best manage those moments?
+3. How can I best manage those moments?

 Reflection